BarbossHack/Signal-Desktop-Fedora/README.md

 ### Custom patch

-You can apply a custom patch file with PATCH_FILE argument in the make command line.
+You can apply a custom patch file using `PATCH_FILE` argument in the `make` command.

-For example, you can use `Signal-Desktop-persistent-messages.patch` which will ignore all kinds of message deletion (`expiration` and `delete for everyone`).
+For example, you can use `Signal-Desktop-persistent-messages.patch` which will prevents all types of message deletion (`expiration` and `delete for everyone`).

 ```bash
 make PATCH_FILE=Signal-Desktop-persistent-messages.patch